Author: Christina Stathopoulos, PCC. A reblog from ICF.

 To start, revisit your answer to the question, “What is a millennial?”
 Consider that anything you included in your answer beyond the range of birth years points to what your bias is.

 Remember that bias doesn’t necessarily mean negative.
+However, if you want to be a life coach for millennials you must understand and negate your own bias.
 If you are stuck or unsure, here are some common examples:

 “Millennials crave instant gratification.”

 “Millennials need friends and family to give them career advice.”

 “The most important goal for a millennial is work/life balance.”

 Once you have distinguished the age biases that you have around working with millennial clients, you must practice putting those biases aside.
 One way to practice this is to listen to your own coaching of millennials through the lens of Coaching Presence.
 For example, you can check in on:

 - Where am I asking this question from? – Are my lines of inquiry reflective of being completely connected to the client and curious?